timonrieger/air-nomad-society/README.md

-# air-nomad-society
+# Air Nomad Society

-Get the best flight deals directly in your inbox, fully automated, just one email per week.
+Air Nomad Society is a platform that allows you to get the best flight deals directly in your inbox, fully automated, just one email per week.